 The national ‘Growing Pacific Solutions’ conferences have demonstrated that they are an effective platform to showcase innovative and integrated solutions that meet the needs of our Pasifika families.
 We’re now delivering on our promise and supporting our mental health and addiction workforce at regional and local levels to do the same.

-Le Va will facilitate a GPS one-day mental health and well being seminar in Auckland on 28 June and in Christchurch on 17 August - save the dates in your diary.
+Le Va will facilitate a GPS one-day mental health and well being seminar in Auckland on 28 June and in Christchurch on 17 August and 6 September in Wellington - save the dates in your diary.
 To be involved, email us GPS@leva.co.nz.

 What do we want to achieve?